srich36/TodayILearned/til_docs/DNS.md

 - By default, Linux systems will look for a name server running on port 53 (for Ubuntu this is a systemd stub) and which contains info for actual nameservers.
   - See `/etc/resolv.conf`
 - Root servers are not used to recursively query (only to retrieve info of other authoritative nameservers).
 These other authoritative nameservers can then recursively query.
+- Can run `domainname` or `hostname -d` to see the domain name of your local system

 ## Example